daisy/pipeline-assembly/README.md

 The default Pipeline 2 distribution is assembled with the [Maven Assembly Plugin](http://maven.apache.org/plugins/maven-assembly-plugin/).

 The library dependencies and list of Pipeline 2 modules are configured in the main `pom.xml` and copied in a set of goals of the `maven-dependency-plugin`.
-The project defines three assemblies:
+The project defines the following assemblies:

  - `dist`: the default distribution, packaged as a ZIP
+ - `webui`: distribution that includes the Braille modules and Web UI (optional)
  - `dev-launcher`: configuration files and launcher script for a development environment
  - `deb`: packaged as a DEB (will disable the default distribution)